Galaxy S21 is more like the iPhone 12 in some of the worst ways

 But in seemingly taking a page out of Apple's playbook, Samsung is scaling back on a few things.
 There is once again no headphone jack, the microSD card slot is gone and a fast charger is no longer included in the box.
 For some, it's like Samsung is copying Apple in all the wrong ways.

 Sure, some of these changes should no longer be a surprise.
 Last year's Galaxy S20 line didn't have a headphone jack, and most pricier phones have said goodbye to the port as companies push Bluetooth earbuds and headphones.
-(Samsung unsurprisingly unveiled its latest $200 Galaxy Buds Pro earbuds at Thursday's Unpacked event.)
+(Samsung unsurprisingly unveiled its latest $200 Galaxy Buds Pro earbuds at the same event as the S21.)
 This year Samsung, like Apple with the iPhone 12, went a step further and also removed the included wired headphones, which makes sense as it clearly wants people to buy its wireless buds.

 It is, however, giving up to $200 in Samsung Credit for those who are preordering its new phones directly from Samsung.com.
 The credit can be used toward buying a pair of Buds Pro or other accessories, softening the blow for at least early adopters.